Child Support in Alberta

 What is child support?

 Child support the money paid by one parent to the other parent to help support their child.
 Typically, child support is paid to the primary parent, although both parents may owe each other child support if they share parenting of the child.

 Why is there Child Support?

 In Alberta, all parents have a legal responsibility to financially support their child.
 This remains true even when the parent does not spend any time with the child.
 This is because child support is the right of the child—not the right of the parent receiving child support.
-This means that parents cannot agree to refuse child support.
+This means that parents cannot agree to forego child support.

 Ongoing Child Support

 According to the Federal Child Support Guidelines, there are two kinds of child support: Section 3 child support (monthly) and Section 7 (extraordinary) child support.

 1. Base (Section 3) Child Support – Section 3 child support is a monthly payment made by the payor parent to the recipient parent.
 Section 3 child support covers the child’s “fixed” costs like food, clothing, shelter, and incidental expenses like toothpaste and toys.

 The amount of monthly support depends upon the number of children and the payor parent’s income.
 Revenue Canada provides an online child support calculator which makes it easy for parents to see how much they may be obligated to pay.